A female with long hair and a helix piercing with a black hoop in it.

 Ah, the age-old question of helix piercings: How much does it hurt?
 Well, buckle up, folks, because it’s time to talk about the dreaded P-word…pain!
 Don’t worry; it’s not as bad as it seems.

-The pain level of a helix piercing varies from person to person, but it's generally reported to be less painful than a root canal or a tax audit.
-The piercing itself can feel like a quick, sharp pinch that's over before you know it.
-So if you're the type of person who hates needles, just try to focus on something else - like the cute new earrings, you're going to be able to wear when it's all over!
+The pain level of a helix piercing varies from person to person.
+Generally, it’s reported as less painful than a root canal or a tax audit.
+The piercing itself can feel like a quick, sharp pinch that’s over before you know it.
+So if you’re the type of person who hates needles, just try to focus on something else – like the cute new earrings, you’re going to be able to wear when it’s all over!

 To manage any discomfort during or after the piercing, there are a few things you can do.
 Take some ibuprofen or acetaminophen, remind yourself that you’re a boss, and breathe!
 You could also try thinking happy thoughts, envisioning yourself on a fancy yacht, or pretending you’re taking part in a daredevil stunt.
 Whatever works for you!